asalavaty/influential/vignettes/Vignettes.md

   - ### Betweenness centrality

-    Betweeneess centrality, like degree centrality, is one of the most commonly used centrality measures but is representative of the global centrality of a node.
+    Betweenness centrality, like degree centrality, is one of the most commonly used centrality measures but is representative of the global centrality of a node.
 This centrality metric could also be calculated using a function obtained from the `igraph` package.